Cancer treatment guidelines

 ESMO guides for patients

-Patient guides based on ESMO’s Clinical Practice Guidelines are available as well, and some have been developed in cooperation with the Anticancer Fund.
+Patient guides based on ESMO’s Clinical Practice Guidelines are available as well (in several languages), and some have been developed in cooperation with the Anticancer Fund.
 They are designed to help patients evaluate treatment options and translate complex medical information into a language understandable to every patient.

 The Clinical Practice Guidelines in Oncology are developed by the American National Comprehensive Cancer Network (NCCN).
 These guidelines are a recognized standard for cancer treatment.
 They are intended to assist all involved in the clinical decision-making process, including physicians, nurses, patients and their families, with the ultimate goal of improving patient care and outcomes.